Rosalyn La Pier

 Faculty, Environmental Studies Program

-Advisor, Traditional Environmental Knowledge of Native Peoples Focus Area
+Faculty Advisor, Traditional Environmental Knowledge of Native Peoples Focus Area

 Rosalyn LaPier is an environmental historian, Native language advocate and herbalist.
 She researches and writes about American Indian Activism and Traditional Environmental Knowledge.
 She spent over twenty years learning ethnobotany from her late grandmother Annie Mad Plume Wall.
 She also spent over a dozen years working with elders documenting the Blackfeet language.
 Before teaching at UM, Rosalyn worked for over twenty years with several national and regional Native non-profits on Native language preservation and community capacity building.
 She also worked for a Native college for ten years, both as an instructor and program director.
 Rosalyn divides her time living in the heart of Salish country in Missoula, Montana and off the grid near Chief Mountain on the Blackfeet reservation.
 She is an enrolled member of the Blackfeet Tribe in Montana and also Red River Métis.